Posted February 4, 2010

 . . .

-U.S. immigration is a tricky business.
-There’s no substitute for understanding what the law says, where the limits to government discretion lie, and how to maximize your gain through careful leverage of facts.
-We have the insight and experience to help you meet your goals.
+In this era, U.S. immigration is a tricky business.
+There’s no substitute for understanding what the law says, where the limits to government discretion lie, and how to maximize your gain through careful leverage of facts and law.
+We have the insight, experience and personal dedication to help you meet your goals.

 Licensed in California